-When Barack Obama celebrated his 50th birthday in August, journalists and experts noted that the president was showing more wear and tear—mostly in the form of wrinkles and gray hair—than when he took office in January 2009.
+When Barack Obama celebrated his 50th birthday, journalists and experts noted that the president was showing more wear and tear—mostly in the form of wrinkles and gray hair—than when he took office in January 2009.
 Their observations sparked a flurry of news reports referencing the longstanding theory that U.S. president grow older more quickly than their contemporaries, perhaps due to the stresses of the job.
 One article quoted Michael Roizen, a doctor who in 2009 told CNN, “The typical president ages two years for every year they are in office.”
 Roizen said he had used presidential medical records from the 1920s through today to reach this conclusion.

 S. Jay Olshansky, a human longevity expert and professor in the School of Public Health at the University of Illinois at Chicago, thought the matter needed more exploration.
 To get to the bottom of whether the hypothesis holds water, he conducted a study on presidential aging throughout history, from the inauguration of George Washington to the current administration.
 His findings appear in a research letter published in the December 7 issue of the Journal of the American Medical Association.